You can control the data captured in call graphs with the Call Graph Settings window, described here.

 Aggressive snapshot collection works as follows: AppDynamics analyzes performance data for a transaction over a period of time (the previous five hours, by default) and determines which segments of the call graph are slow relative to others.
 It retains those selected call graph segments, and includes them if the overall transaction has turned out to be slow, stalled, and an error.
 This enables you to view the parts of the transaction that may be contributing to the condition.

-Aggressive snapshot collection is enabled by default.
-You can disable it from the instrumentation configuration page.
+Aggressive snapshot collection is disabled by default.
+That means that hot spot call graphs are not available in transaction snapshots.
+You can enable it from the instrumentation configuration page.

-To access the setting, click go to Configuration > Instrumentation, and open the Call Graph Settings tab.
+To access the setting, go to Configuration > Instrumentation, and open the Call Graph Settings tab.
 The Enable Aggressive Slow Snapshot Collection option appears at the bottom of the page.
-Disabling this option removes the availability of hot spot call graphs in transaction snapshots.